icopy-site/awesome/docs/awesome/awesome-transit.md

 ### Agency Tools

+Tools for transit agencies.
+See also [GTFS Tools](#gtfs-tools) for tools specific to GTFS.

 - [Remix](http://getremix.com/) - A webapp that lets transit agencies easily plan routes.
 - [AC Transit RestroomFinder](https://github.com/actransitorg/ACTransit.RestroomFinder) - Pinpoints the nearest authorized restroom for bus operator and field staff, using GPS and on-screen map.